mng2/AcornCLE215p/test02_pciebasic/README.md

 ## Build Process
 This project was developed in Vivado 2019.2, but will probably work in other versions without too much trouble.
 To reconstitute the project, use the Vivado TCL console to navigate to this directory, then `source ./proj_pciebasic.tcl`.
+Run synthesis, implementation, and generate the bitstream from the GUI.

 ## Trying It Out
+These instructions assume the use of a relatively recent Linux.
 I have my Acorn connected to an old computer of mine, running Lubuntu 20.04.
-If your computer is one that doesn't cut the power when rebooting, then I suggest programming the FPGA directly over JTAG, then rebooting the computer.
+If your computer is one that doesn't cut power to PCIe when rebooting, then I suggest programming the FPGA directly over JTAG, then rebooting the computer.
 (The FPGA stays programmed as long as power is applied.
 On a cold start, the FPGA has to read its bitstream out of the Flash.)